nicolasf10/thinkcode-final/README.md

 # Thinkcode
 Thinkcode is a platform centered towards assisting programmers, more specifically, computer science students.
-It provides tools that will not only increase their productivity, such as quickly open a webpage directly on our software and a quick Wi-Fi speed test, but also to improve their learning experience with our quizzing feature.
+It provides tools that will not only increase their productivity 🤓, such as quickly open a webpage 🖥 and even a quick internet speed test 📶, but also to improve their learning experience with our quizzing feature.
-Using Natural Language Processing, our AI creates relevant questions based on a topic provided by the user.
+Using Natural Language Processing, our AI creates relevant questions based on a topic provided by the user 📝.
 Thinkcode is the solution for innovative students and programmers.

 ## How to run
 Download the contents of this repository and first run `pip install requirements.txt`.
-Then, if not already installed, run `pip install pyaudio` and also `python3 -m spacy download en_core_web_sm`.
+Then, run `python3 -m spacy download en_core_web_sm`.

 After downloading all the necessary packages, run `python app.py`.